Earth Sciences Major (B.A.)

 https://ceps.unh.edu/earth-sciences/program/ba/earth-sciences-major

-The bachelor of arts in Earth sciences is offered through the Department of Earth Sciences.
-This program provides students an opportunity to obtain a broad education and a general background in the Earth sciences with a greater degree of freedom in choosing electives than in the bachelor of science programs.
-Through careful choice of electives, students can prepare for business, industry, public service, the non-profit sector or graduate school.
+The Bachelor of Arts degree in the Department of Earth Sciences provides students an opportunity to obtain a broad education and a general background in the Earth sciences with a greater degree of freedom in choosing electives than in the B.S. degree programs.
+Through careful choice of electives, students can prepare for business, industry, public service, the non-profit sector, graduate school or, in combination with a M.Ed. or M.A.T. certification program, a career teaching in secondary schools.

 Code | Title | Credits |